whateverforever/zettelcon/Readme.md

 ## Future Work

+- [ ] Somehow reduce the number of files that are written
+  - Zettlr takes quite a while to update its indices after the files get changed so it would be benefitial to reduce write operations only to files that actually get new backlinks
 - [ ] Only cite a few words before and after the citation
 - [ ] Add horizontal break before backlinks
 - [ ] Output additional info such as islands, sinks, sources, etc.